 Armacell and Pure AV have a long standing relationship, which has made us well aware of their regular event requirements.
-We frequently set up trainings with a few projection screens, a pair of speakers, and a podium on stage.
+We frequently set up training sessions with a few projection screens, a pair of speakers, and a podium on stage.
 However, this time the demands were different.
-Our client was seeking a way to transform their warehouse space into a presentation friendly environment because there was a very important product launch pending.
-It was a once in a decade event that attracted industry influencers, partners, and even media.
-This showcase had to impress without taking away from the “big ticket item” – their brand new machinery.
+Our client was seeking a way to transform their warehouse space into a presentation friendly environment for an important product launch.
+It was a once in a decade event that attracted industry influencers, partners and even media.
+This showcase had to impress everyone without taking away the light from the “big ticket item” – their brand new machinery.

 What is some background information on the client and the field they work in?